Sadashiv Peth shootout: Slain contractor's son-in-law nabbed again in firing case

-Out on bail after being held for the murder of his father-in-law, Jitendra Pal has been arrested after a former jail mate allegedly opened fire at him on Monday over money issue
+Out on bail after being held for the murder of his father-in-law, Jitendra Pal has been arrested after a former jail mate allegedly opened fire at him

 A year after civil contractor Tejbahadur Singh Thakur — owner of a redeveloped wada property at Limayewadi in Sadashiv Peth — was shot dead at his residence by unknown assailants last year, his son-in-law Jitendra Jainath Pal is now involved in a firing incident near the same building on Tilak Road with a former jail mate Abhishek Kasbe on Monday night.

 Crime scene: Dattatreya Apartment in Limayewadi, Sadashiv Peth, where the firing incident took place on Monday night.
 Pics/Mohan Patil